 Unit Vector: This is a specific type of vector where it represents only direction.
 This can be found by dividing a vector by the second norm of that same vector.
 The second norm can be foundÂ in the following equation:

 If my vector was u = <1,3,5>, ||u|| = √(1+9+25) = √35, then my unit vector would be <1/√35, 3/√35, 5/√35>.

 Newton's Laws of Motion:

 First Law: A particle remains at rest or continues to move with uniform velocity if the net force acting on that particle sums to zero.

 Second Law: The acceleration of a particle is proportional to the sum of forces acting upon it.
 This is more traditionally known as Force = mass * acceleration.

-When considering the weight of an object, we must consider the mass of the object and the gravitational force acting on that object.
+Gravitation: When considering the weight of an object, we must consider the object's mass and the gravitational force acting on that object.
 This can be expressed by

 For most purposes, this can be ignored as the influence of gravity on two adjacent objects is many, many orders of magnitude smaller than the impact of the gravity of the Earth.

 This equation can beÂ simplified when considering only items on the planet Earth by the equationÂ W = mg where weight (W) in newtons (N) is the product of mass in kilograms (kg) multiplied by the acceleration due to gravity which is approximately 9.81 m/s².